Pardoxa/net_ensembles/README.md

 ## crates.io

 * I might move the `MarkovChain` and `SimpleSample` trait into a different crate in the Future.
-  If I do, the trait will be reexported at the same position as currently
+  If I do, the traits will be reexported at the same position as currently

 ## License